fitushar/3D-Medical-Imaging-Preprocessing-All-you-need/README.md

 # 3D-Medical-Imaging-Preprocessing-All-you-need
 This Repo Will contain the Preprocessing Code for 3D Medical Imaging

 From the last year of my undergrade studies I was very queries about Biomedical Imaging.
 But until the starting my master I don't have the chance to go deep into the medical imaging.
 Like most people at the begining I also suffered and was bit confussed about few thing.
-In this node book I will try to easy explain commonly used Preprocessing in Medical Imaging.
+In this note-book I will try to easily explain/show commonly used Preprocessing in Medical Imaging specially with 3D Nifti.

 In this tutorial we will be using Public Abdomen Dataset From: Multi-Atlas Labeling Beyond the Cranial Vault - Workshop and Challenge Link: https://www.synapse.org/#!Synapse:syn3193805/wiki/217789